-- Real Estate Owned (REO): a type of property that is owned by a lender, such as a bank, that has been successfully sold at a foreclosure auction.
-A HUD REO home is a property without liens sold by the government often well below market value. - Recapture: Means recapture provisions ensuring the PRHFA recoups all or a portion of the CDBG-DR assistance to Borrower(s) if the housing does not continue to be the principal residence of the family for the duration of the affordability period. - Release of Lien: The deed and other document(s) the PRHFA shall prepare and issue and present at the Registry of Property, or cause to be prepared or issued, releasing the PRHFA's second lien on each assisted property upon the homebuyer's compliance with the affordability period and all other program requirements. - Second Lien: A security document which creates and evidences a lien that is placed against the property until the affordability period is matured or satisfied by the terms of the Loan Note. - Special Flood Hazard Area (SFHA): Means the term used by FEMA in the NFIP to refer to the land area covered by the floodwaters of the base or 100-year flood (an area of land that has an approximate one percent probability of a flood occurring on it in any given year). - System for Subsidy Program (SSP): Means the web-based system created by PRHFA to facilitate the administration of the Homebuyer Assistance Program. - Subrecipient Agreement: Contract entered between PRDOH and PRHFA to administer and implement this Program. - Unfair Lending Practices: Unfair, deceptive, abusive acts and practices or unscrupulous actions carried out by a lender to entice, induce and/or assist a borrower in taking a mortgage that carries high fees, a high-interest rate, strips the Borrower of equity, or places the borrower in lower credit rated loan to the benefit of the lender. - United States Department of Housing and Urban Development (HUD): the principal federal agency responsible for programs concerned with serving unmet housing needs, enforcing fair housing, and promoting community development. - Urgent Need: Households are those having incomes not more than one-hundred and twenty percent (120%) of Area Median Family Income as established by HUD.
+- Purchase Price: The cost of acquiring a residence, excluding usual and reasonable settlement or finance costs, and the value of services performed by the mortgagor in completing the acquisition. - Real Estate Owned (REO): A type of property that is owned by a lender, such as a bank, that has been successfully sold at a foreclosure auction.
+A HUD REO home is a property without liens sold by the government often well below market value. - Recapture: Means recapture provisions ensuring the PRHFA recoups all or a portion of the CDBG-DR assistance to Borrower(s) if the housing does not continue to be the principal residence of the family for the duration of the affordability period. - Release of Lien: The deed and other document(s) the PRHFA shall prepare and issue and present at the Registry of Property, or cause to be prepared or issued, releasing the PRHFA's second lien on each assisted property upon the homebuyer's compliance with the affordability period and all other program requirements. - Second Lien: A security document which creates and evidences a lien that is placed against the property until the affordability period is matured or satisfied by the terms of the Loan Note. - Special Flood Hazard Area (SFHA): Means the term used by FEMA in the National Flood Insurance Program (NFIP) to refer to the land area covered by the floodwaters of the base or 100-year flood (an area of land that has an approximate one percent (1%) probability of a flood occurring on it in any given year). - System for Subsidy Program (SSP): Means the web-based system created by PRHFA to facilitate the administration of the Homebuyer Assistance Program. - Subrecipient Agreement (SRA): Contract entered between PRDOH and PRHFA to administer and implement this Program. - Unfair Lending Practices: Unfair, deceptive, abusive acts and practices or unscrupulous actions carried out by a lender to entice, induce and/or assist a borrower in taking a mortgage that carries high fees, a high-interest rate, strips the Borrower of equity, or places the borrower in lower credit rated loan to the benefit of the lender. - United States Department of Housing and Urban Development (HUD): The principal federal agency responsible for programs concerned with serving unmet housing needs, enforcing fair housing, and promoting community development.

+Urgent Need: Refers to incomes at the one-hundred and twenty percent (120%) of Area Median Family Income as established by HUD.
 This income standard changes from year to year and varies based on household size and geography.
 HUD has calculated adjusted income limits for Puerto Rico upon which an Urgent Need determination is based.